Alchon Huns: Hinduism (Sun cult, Vaishnavism and Shivaism)

-Consequences on India
+Consequences for India

 The Alchon invasions, although only spanning a few decades, had long term effects on India, and in a sense brought an end to the middle kingdoms of India.

 Destructions

 Indian urban culture was left in decline.
 Major traditional cities, such as Kausambi and probably Ujjain were in ruins, Vidisha and Mathura fell into decline.
 Buddhism, gravely weakened by the destruction of monasteries and the killing of monks, started to collapse.
 Great centers of learning were destroyed, such as the city of Taxila, bringing cultural regression.
 The art of Mathura suffered greatly from the destructions brought by the Hunas, as did the art of Gandhara in the northwest, and both schools of art were nearly wiped out under the rule of the Huna Mihirakula.
 New cities arose from these destructions, such as Dashapura, Kanyakubja, Sthaneshvara, Valabhi and Shripura.

 Political fragmentation

 Soon after the invasions, the Gupta Empire, already weakened by these invasions and the rise of local rulers, ended as well.
 Following the invasions, northern India was left in disarray, with numerous smaller Indian powers emerging after the crumbling of the Guptas.
 Many autonomous regional states rose to prominence following the dislocation of Gupta power: the Aulikaras, the Maukharis, the Maitrakas, the Kalacuris or the Vardhanas, all in a constant flux of rivalry.
 With the end of Hunnic power, some India polities, such as the Maukhari dynasty were able to establish direct contacts with Central Asia and the Sasanian Empire: the Maukhari King Śarvavarman of Kannauj is said to have introduced the game of chess to the Sasanian court of Khosrow I, between the beginning of Śarvavarman's reign in 560/565 and the end of Khosrow's reign in 579.